Successor Feature Representations: Introduction

-The classical SF\&GPI framework \citep{barreto2018successor,barreto2018transfer} makes the assumption that rewards $r$ are a linear composition of the features $\phi \in \R^n$ via a reward weight vector $\w_i \in \R^n$ that depends on the task $i$: $r_i = \phi^\top \w_i$.
+The SF\&GPI framework \citep{barreto2018successor,barreto2018transfer} makes the assumption that rewards are a linear composition of the features $\phi \in \R^n$ via a reward weight vector $\w_i \in \R^n$ that depends on the task $i$: $r_i = \phi^\top \w_i$.
 This assumption allows to effectively separate the feature dynamics of a behavior from the rewards and thus to re-evaluate previous behaviors given a new reward function, i.e.\ a new weight vector $\w_j$.
-Nonetheless, this assumption also restricts successful application of SF\&GPI only to problems where such a linear decomposition is not possible.
-We investigate the application of the SF\&GPI framework to general reward functions: $r_i = R_i(\phi)$ over the feature space.
-We propose to learn the cumulative discounted probability over the successor features, named $\xi$-function, and refer to the proposed framework as $\xi$-learning.
+Nonetheless, this assumption also restricts the successful application of SF\&GPI only to problems where such a linear decomposition is possible or can be approximated.

+We propose a new formulation of the SR framework, called Successor Feature Representations (SFR), to allow the usage of general reward functions over the feature space: $r_i = R_i(\phi)$.
+SFR represents the cumulative discounted probability over the successor features, referred to as the $\xi$-function.
+We introduce SFRQ-learning (\sfrqlearning) to learn the $\xi$-function.
 Our work is related to~\cite{janner2020gamma,touati2021learning}, and brings two important additional contributions.
-First, we provide mathematical proof of the convergence of $\xi$-learning.
-Second, we demonstrate how $\xi$-learning can be used for meta-RL, using the $\xi$-function to re-evaluate behaviors learned in previous tasks for a new reward function $R_j$.
-Furthermore, $\xi$-learning can also be used to transfer knowledge to new tasks using GPI.
+First, we provide mathematical proof of the convergence of \sfrqlearning.
+Second, we demonstrate how \sfrqlearning can be used for meta-RL, using the $\xi$-function to re-evaluate behaviors learned in previous tasks for a new reward function $R_j$.
+Furthermore, \sfrqlearning can also be used to transfer knowledge to new tasks using GPI.

-The contribution of our paper is three-fold: \begin{itemize} \item We introduce a new RL algorithm, $\xi$-learning, based on a cumulative discounted probability of successor features, and two variants of its update operator. \item We provide theoretical proofs of the convergence of $\xi$-learning to the optimal policy and for a guarantee of its transfer learning performance under the GPI procedure. \item We experimentally compare $\xi$-learning in tasks with linear and general reward functions, and for tasks with discrete and continuous features to standard Q-learning and the classical SF framework, demonstrating the interest and advantage of $\xi$-learning. \end{itemize}
+The contribution of our paper is three-fold: \begin{enumerate} \item We introduce a new RL algorithm, \sfrqlearning, based on a cumulative discounted probability of successor features. \item We provide a theoretical proofs of the convergence of \sfrqlearning to the optimal policy and for a guarantee of its transfer learning performance under the GPI procedure. \item We experimentally compare \sfrqlearning in tasks with linear and general reward functions, and for tasks with discrete and continuous features to standard Q-learning and the classical SF framework, demonstrating the interest and advantage of \sfrqlearning. \end{enumerate}